 The faith over a period of time becomes so strong that we transform ourselves into “devotees”.
 We worship them as our ideal, our GOD, our savior, our protector, and our guide.
 In India people worship billions of Gods and their places of existence.

-Bullet Baba’s Temple in Jodhpur where People worship 350 cc Bullet
+Bullet Baba’s Temple near Jodhpur where People worship 350 cc Bullet

 It is the belief or the ideology which is represented in the form of worshiping rats, idols drinking alcohol, leaders, toys and even “Bikes”!